akssingh0102/task-management/README.md

 2. **Run the seeder script**
    ```
    npm run build
-   node dist/seed//seed_data.js
+   node dist/seed/seed_data.js
    ```
-   Note: this will create the required tables and seeder data.
+   Note: this will create the required tables and seed data.

 ## API Endpoints